 IVHQ was an incredible experience, meeting and spending time with people from all over the world is definitely what made my trip so great.
 There is something about the people who volunteer here - everyone is so easy going and easy to get along with.
 The people I spent my time with definitely made my trip much better!
 My favourite moments would be spending time with the kids - they made me appreciate what I have at home a lot more, by seeing how they are happy with so little.
 You will experience a huge culture shock, but you will survive.
 Patrick Dachille, IVHQ volunteer in India - Delhi

-Just over the border from Vietnam, Laos is an even cheaper place to volunteer for one week.
-Like the rest of South-East Asia, Laos is a very cheap place to get around and enjoy yourself.
-Street food is again a cheap way to eat tasty food - don’t be afraid to haggle over the price too, especially if you’re getting a few things.
+A truly underrated place and hidden gem in Asia, Laos is a cheap volunteer program option.
+Like the rest of South-East Asia, Laos is a very affordable place to get around and enjoy yourself.
+Street food is a cheap and easy way to get a tasty meal - don’t be afraid to haggle over the price too, especially if you’re getting a few things.

-Expect an entry fee at the popular temples and waterfalls, but they are reasonable.
-Alternatively, check out any number of other lesser-known free ones that can be just as spectacular.
+Expect an entry fee at the popular temples and waterfalls, but prices are usually very reasonable.
+Alternatively, check out any number of other lesser-known free attractions, which can be just as spectacular.
 Volunteers in Laos generally find $30 is enough to cover weekly spending money.

 I enjoyed going out exploring the city during weekends as there are many tuk-tuks providing cheap fare to the city.
 The best part will always be the teaching experience at morning and afternoon schools and also at the adult learning centre.
 I’m planning to volunteer again and will not hesitate to choose another IVHQ program!
 Lim Yuin Khong, IVHQ volunteer in Laos